open/close all folders

 - Junior in Secret Six, due to a severe aversion to being seen, runs a criminal empire from inside a wooden crate, and travels inside a burlap sack.

-- In one of the Paperinik continuities, the android Lyla Lay is found deactivated in a box in an old factory.
+- In Pikappa, an alternate continuity of Paperinik New Adventures, the android Lyla Lay is found deactivated in a box in an old factory.
 Luckily, the janitor who found her happens to be versed in super-science, and can "revive" her.

 - In the Meet Cute of Just You and Me, Kid, George Burns finds a naked Brooke Shields hiding in the trunk on his car.

-- Boxing Helena: Jennifer Lynch * made a movie about a trauma surgeon who keeps his bitchy ex-girlfriend in a box... but only after he trimmed her to fit.
+- Boxing Helena: Jennifer Lynch note made a movie about a trauma surgeon who keeps his bitchy ex-girlfriend in a box... but only after he trimmed her to fit.

 - In Sweet Movie, Miss Canada gets stuffed in a suitcase and shipped to Paris from North America.

 - The mermaid in the glass case in Pirates of the Caribbean: On Stranger Tides

 - Male version: in George of the Jungle, George ships himself back to Africa in a giant UPS carton.